swat-model/pySWATPlus/docs/userguide/sensitivity_interface.md

     }  # enable daily time series for 'channel_sd'
 ```

-## Sobol-Based Interface
+## Sensitivity Simulation

-This high-level interface builds on the above configuration to run sensitivity simulations using Sobol sampling.
-It includes:
+This high-level interface builds on the above configuration to run sensitivity simulations using sampling, powered by the [SALib](https://github.com/SALib/SALib) Python package.
+Currently, it supports [Sobol](https://doi.org/10.1016/S0378-4754(00)00270-6) sampling from a defined parameter space.
+The interface provides:

-- Automatic generation of Sobol samples for the parameter space
+- Automatic generation of samples for the parameter space
-- Parallel computation to speed up simulations
+- Parallel computation to accelerate simulations
 - Output extraction with filtering options
 - Structured export of results for downstream analysis

 ```python
 # Sensitivity parameter space